Is it worth building a hybrid/cross-platform app in 2019?

-MVPs are characterised by a fast delivery model, so regardless of the approach you choose – the difference is one or two weeks, which isn’t really essential.
+MVPs are characterized by a fast delivery model.
+Regardless of the approach you choose – the difference is one or two weeks, which isn’t really essential.

-In these circumstances, a hybrid approach could save half of the time spent on building mobile apps and generate scarce resources that can be allocated to developing a more robust architecture or back-end.
-This is true for multitier platforms like Facebook, Fiever, Upwork or Fancy Hands or SaaS giants like Amazon, Salesforce and Evernote.
+In these circumstances, a hybrid approach could save half of the time spent on building mobile apps and system resources.
+Those can be allocated to developing a more robust architecture or back-end.
+This is true for multitier platforms like Facebook, Fiever, Upwork or Fancy Hands.
+Or SaaS giants like Amazon, Salesforce and Evernote.

 In most cases, we’re talking about Progressive Web Applications that act as SaaS for their end-users.
 These candidates are more likely to benefit in matters of time-saving when choosing hybrid over native development.